 Our nurses will help you navigate the exciting period immediately after your baby arrives, your remaining stay with us in the maternity unit, and your return home.

-Immediately after delivery in L&D, your nurse will examine your baby to ensure that he or she is healthy.
+Immediately after delivery, your labor and delivery (L & D) nurse will examine your baby to ensure that he or she is healthy.
 If there are no complications, the pediatrician will examine your baby within 24 hours of delivery.
 If you and your baby have both had a delivery that is free of complications, every effort will be made to support skin-to-skin contact.
 Most of these procedures will be performed at the bedside while your baby is on your chest.
 They are usually brief and include:

 - Eye ointment: To protect your baby’s eyes from infection, we will place ointment in them, usually after your baby has had a chance to bond (during the golden hour).

 - Vitamin K Injection: This injection, given in your baby’s thigh, stimulates coagulation to prevent bleeding.

 Should your baby need extra care after birth, Huntington Hospital has a Level-III neonatal intensive care unit (and a neonatologist available around the clock).

 Mother-Baby Couplet Care

 After you recover in L&D, you and your baby will move to the Maternity unit.
 Our highly trained and experienced nursing staff, many who are certified in maternal newborn nursing and low-risk newborn nursing, is at your side to offer education, support and guidance through this special time.
 One RN cares for both mother and baby.
 This is called Couplet Care, designed to provide newborns and mothers with the best possible start in life, enhancing bonding and breastfeeding opportunities.